Citizen Artist™ -a participatory science research platform, employs Art-Based Perceptual Ecology (ABPE) research methodologies to study

 What you will learn:

-In this online and field-based experiential course, you will be introduced to Art-Based Perceptual Ecology (ABPE) research methodologies, non-conventional field-based research methods grounded in multimodal knowledge systems, sensory-based learning and framed within ecological and biological principles.
-The ABPE methods and tools have application to studying changes in ecological systems addressing such critical issues as biodiversity decline, habitat loss and effects from climate change.
-ABPE also proves successful addressing eco-social community-based issues.
-Contrary to our name, there is no need for an art background or art experience to take this course.
+In this online and experiential hybrid course, you will be introduced to Art-Based Perceptual Ecology (ABPE) research methodologies, non-conventional field-based research methods grounded in multimodal knowledge systems, sensory-based learning and framed within ecological and biological principles.
+The ABPE methods and tools have application to studying changes in ecological systems, addressing such critical issues as biodiversity decline, habitat loss and effects from climate change.
+ABPE also proves successful addressing community-based ecological-social issues.
+There is no need for an art background or art experience to practice ABPE.

 Who is this course for?